Geospatial data visualization for targeting local markets is an audience-targeting strategy growing at an impressive rate.

 These are suited for large-scale, complex geographic data analysis.

-The following GIS softwares are great for businesses;
+The following GIS software are great for businesses;

 Online Mapping Platforms

-Several popular desktop GIS softwares offer cloud geospatial data visualization and data analytics services.
+Several popular desktop GIS software offers cloud geospatial data visualization and analytics services.

-Like GIS softwares, they may have uses in several industries, including businesses of all sizes.
+Like GIS software, they may have uses in several industries, including businesses of all sizes.

 Some online geospatial data visualization platforms suited for business analytics include;